 Meet the chair

-What's your favorite thing about the field?
+What's your favorite aspect of the biomedical engineering field?

 I work in the area of targeted drug delivery and see a bright future for increased use of nanotechnology in medicine.

 What are some exciting areas of study/research in biomedical engineering?

 Biomedical engineering faculty at Wayne State are conducting cutting-edge research in important areas including injury biomechanics, medical imaging, and tissue engineering.